-Accommodation in Greyton:
+Accommodation in Greyton / Genadendal

-If you can think of nothing better than staying in one of the charming country houses then you need look no further.
+If you can think of nothing better than staying in one of the charming country houses then you need to look no further.
 You can choose from an eco-lodge or experience an authentic farm experience where there is no electricity.
-It will feel like traveling back in time where you have to heat water with gas and use lamps and candles for light.
-The camping and caravan sites in Greyton are perfect for anyone that likes to get back to nature.
+It will feel like travelling back in time where you have to heat water with gas and use lamps and candles for light.
+The camping and caravan sites in Greyton and Genadendal are perfect for anyone that likes to get back to nature.
 There are a handful of camping spots and all of them take advantage of the sheer beauty of the area.
 You can camp on a riverside or under the shelter of grandfather pines and sentries of silky oaks.
-Some campsites are solar-powered and there are often activities like kayaking and mountain biking available.
+Some campsites are solar-powered and there are often activities that include kayaking and mountain biking available.

-Greyton has it all when it comes to natural charm and friendly people.
+Greyton has it all when it comes to the natural charm and friendly people.
 While the accommodation is something you will be happy to return to after a day wandering through the leafy village.